Celtic Cocktail Trail

 “It’s Watershed gin, it has a basil-spinach simple syrup, fresh lime juice and a splash of champagne,” explains Kittrell.
 “We serve that up with a lime twist and a Luxardo cherry is sunk in the bottom.”

-Dublin’s Celtic Cocktail Trail debuted in February, encouraging Dubliners and thirsty travelers to get better acquainted with the Columbus suburb.
-After earning all 11 stamps on the Celtic Cocktail Trail passport (the local visitors bureau advises against attempting this in one night), travelers get a T-shirt for their effort.
+Dublin’s Celtic Cocktail Trail debuted in early 2018, encouraging Dubliners and thirsty travelers to get better acquainted with the Columbus suburb.
+After earning 12 stamps on the Celtic Cocktail Trail passport (the local visitors bureau advises against attempting this in one night), travelers get a T-shirt for their effort.
 Stamps are awarded for any qualifying drink purchase, although each establishment features a cocktail crafted specially for the trail.

 In the case of Tucci’s, a 20-year-old institution, that drink is a revival of an old favorite: the Celtic Twilight.